Health Professionals and Partners

 Some persons may react to the TST even though they are not infected with M. tuberculosis.
 The causes of these false-positive reactions may include, but are not limited to:

-• Previous TB vaccination with the BCG vaccine (IGRA blood tests are preferred over TST for those that have had a previous BCG vaccination)
+• Previous TB vaccination with the BCG vaccine (consider IGRA blood tests for those that have had a previous BCG vaccination)

 • Infection with non-tuberculous mycobacteria